exercism/docs/community/good-member/README.md

 It is critical to being a good community member to accept decisions and embrace them, even if you disagree with them.

-Decisions have to consider lots of viewpoints and contain lots of tradeoffs.
+Decisions have to encompass a lot of viewpoints and they will ultimately contain a lot of tradeoffs.
-What's good for one track might be a little worse for another.
+What's good for one language track might be a little worse for another.
-Something might cause you more work than it causes someone else.
+Some architectural or organizational direction might cause you more work than it causes someone else.
-A site-wide consideration might be deemed more important than a track-specific one.
+A site-wide or community-wide consideration might be deemed more important than your track-specific one.

 If you don't feel you understand why a decision has been made, always feel free to ask.
 But once the decision is explained, the onus is on you to accept it even if you don't like it.
-In everyone doing this, next time a decision **does** go your way at the cost of someone else's pleasure, you won't feel their guilt or resentment either.
+If everyone strives to do this, the next time a decision **does** go your way at the cost of someone else's pleasure, you won't feel their guilt or resentment, and can focus your energy on more productive issues.

-And have faith that decisions are a made in good-faith — trying to do the best for the community, the platform, and our students.
+And trust that decisions are a made in _**good-faith**_ — everyone is trying to do what is best for the community, the platform, and our students.

 ## Choose your words carefully

 There are lots of ways to embrace being kind within Exercism, but the most powerful is to consider how your words affect others.

-In a cross-cultural space full of people from different backgrounds, who share different beliefs, value-systems and natural languages, communicating clearly is a super-power.
+In a cross-cultural space full of people from different backgrounds -- who share different beliefs, value-systems, and natural languages -- communicating clearly is a super-power.
 It's easy to know how you intend your words to _come across_, but it's difficult to know how others _perceive your words_.

 Take a read of [The words that we use](./being-a-good-community-member/the-words-that-we-use) to learn more about why this matters so much.